School Committee - February 08, 2024

 Certainly there will be an opportunity though for some feedback and questions.

-So without further ado, Dr.
+So without further ado, Dr. Botello, the budget presentation.

 Yes, this will be the focus of our meeting for the next several meetings.

-We have one next week and then one right after vacation, then one the week after that, so back-to-back ones after vacation.
+We have one next week and then one right after vacation, then one the week after that.
+So back-to-back ones after vacation.

-have a school committee vote before we go to the finance committee.
+And then, you know, have a school committee vote before we go to the finance committee.

-So I'm going to start off with the context, then look at some of the priorities reflected in our budget, and a bit of a budget summary, and then finally the budget calendar.
+So I'm going to start off with the context and look at some of the priorities reflected in our budget and a bit of a budget summary.

 So first of all, our budget is really focused on the priorities of our district plan around really promoting a strong district and school culture.

-working to make sure that educational excellence is able to be accessed by all students through meeting the needs of all students and that all of our students have a strong sense of belonging and access to our educational program in diversity, equity, and inclusion.
+A major focus on educational excellence and innovative student-centered learning and how do we propel that and enhance that throughout our system while working to make sure that educational excellence is able to be accessed by all students through meeting the needs of all students and that all of our students have a strong sense of belonging and access to our educational program in diversity, equity, and inclusion.

 When we look at the context, it's definitely a fiscally tight budget year throughout the Commonwealth.